Content:

 - sections for pdfs for not only patient handouts but how to use inhalers, etc.

-- Billing tips (would have to be province specific -- VERY fellow focused and low priority)
+- Billing tips (would have to be province specific -- VERY fellow focused)

 - fully flesh out contribution process